 Good and Bad Bacteria

 We need a better understanding of quorum sensing in bacteria.
 We also need to discover efficient ways to disrupt biofilms created by harmful microbes as well as ways to interfere with bacterial communication.
 It's important to remember that not all bacteria are bad, however.
-Some species are very helpful for us.
+Some species are neutral with respect to our lives, and some are very helpful for us.

 Bonnie Bassler studies communication between bacteria.
 As she says in the quote above, many bacteria in our bodies help us instead of making us sick.
 This is especially true for the ones that live in our intestine.
 Many of our intestinal microbes make and release important chemicals that our body absorbs and uses.
 In the case of the bacteria that help us, it might be advantageous to enhance quorum sensing.

 Although they can sometimes be a nuisance or dangerous to humans, researchers find bacterial biofilms very interesting to study.
 There is a lot to learn about the behavior of the bacteria in the films.
-They are certainly more complex organisms than many people realize.
+The organisms are certainly more complex than many people realize.